nboldhq/docs/src/api/authentication.md

 # Authentication

 **ABSTRACT**
-To access the SalesTim API, a valid Azure Active Directory access token is required.
+To access the nBold API, a valid Azure Active Directory access token is required.
 This article explains how to get it, as a user or as an application.

 ---